PSYCH-PHD - Psychology (PhD)

 Experiments and methods

-After the committee meeting, students should submit the ARRR to the student services manager and report the date that the committee meeting took place.
+After the committee meeting, students should submit the ARRR to the student services manager and report the date the meeting took place.

-Note: students who were admitted prior to 2018-19 may choose to use the prior milestone documents (the Dissertation Proposal and Conceptual Analysis of Dissertation Area) instead of the ARRR.
+Note: Students admitted before 2018-19 may choose to use the prior milestone documents (the Dissertation Proposal and Conceptual Analysis of Dissertation Area) instead of the ARRR.
 This decision should be registered with the student services manager.
 Refer to the Stanford Bulletin from your entering year for details about these prior requirements.

 Fifth-Year Committee Meeting and Beyond

 The department expects that students complete their Oral Exam by the end of the fifth year.
-Thus, typically the Oral Exam replaces the fifth-year committee meeting.
-However, if a student defers the Oral Exam, the student is expected to meet with his/her committee before June 1 of the fifth year to give an update on ongoing research progress and receive feedback.
-The same applies for sixth year, and so on.
-After each committee meeting, students should report to the student services manager the date on which the committee meeting took place.
+Thus, typically, the Oral Exam replaces the fifth-year committee meeting.
+However, if a student defers the Oral Exam, they are expected to meet with their committee before June 1 of the fifth year to give an update on ongoing research progress and receive feedback.
+The same applies to the sixth year and so on.
+After each committee meeting, students should report to the student services manager when the committee meeting occurred.

-In the Department of Psychology, the Oral Examination takes the form of a dissertation defense.
+In the Department of Psychology, the Oral Examination is a dissertation defense.
 A 5-member committee is formed to review the oral examination.
 This committee includes the dissertation reading committee, an additional faculty member, and one oral examination committee chair from outside the Psychology department.

 The oral examination consists of a 45-minute public presentation to the department of the completed dissertation research, followed by a 10-15 minute period of open questions and answers.
 Parents and friends are welcome to attend.
-Following the presentation, the student and the committee convene for a closed part of the oral exam in which each of the committee members asks the Ph.D. candidate questions regarding his/her Ph.D. research.
-After the closed session, the candidate leaves the room and the committee discusses the outcome of the exam and members anonymously vote whether the candidate passed the oral exam.
-The total duration of both parts of the oral examination should be less than 3 hours, per University policy.
+Following the presentation, the student and the committee convene for a closed part of the oral exam.
+Each committee member asks the PhD candidate questions regarding their PhD research.
+After the closed session, the candidate leaves the room, the committee discusses the outcome of the exam, and members anonymously vote on whether the candidate passed the oral exam.
+Per university policy, the total duration of both parts of the oral examination should be less than three hours.

-Per University policy, the candidate must complete a dissertation satisfactory to the dissertation reading committee.
-Typically, the candidate will submit the dissertation to the reading committee 2 weeks prior to the oral examination.
+Per university policy, the candidate must complete a dissertation satisfactory to the dissertation reading committee.
+Typically, the candidate will submit the dissertation to the reading committee two weeks before the oral examination.
 Minor revisions to formatting may be made after the oral examination.
-It is allowable by University policy to have a single additional writing quarter after the defense to finalize the dissertation.
+It is allowable by university policy to have a single additional writing quarter after the defense to finalize the dissertation.
 The dissertation must be approved and signed by each member of the dissertation reading committee.

 The department views experience in supervised teaching as an integral part of its graduate program.
-Regardless of the source of their financial support, all students spend are required to participate in at least 5 quarters of teaching experience during their graduate study.
+Regardless of their financial support source, all students must participate in at least five quarters of teaching experience during their graduate study.

-Of these 5 teaching quarters, students are required to apply for 2 of the quarters providing teaching support to a service course, either 2 quarters of PSYCH 1 Introduction to Psychology or 2 quarters of a core statistics course: PSYCH 10 Introduction to Statistical Methods: Precalculus, PSYCH 251 Experimental Methods, PSYCH 252 Statistical Methods for Behavioral and Social Sciences, and/or PSYCH 253 Advanced Statistical Modeling.
-Students report if they prefer the PSYCH 1 path or the stats path (or neutral) in their first year.
+Of these five teaching quarters, students are required to apply for 2 of the quarters providing teaching support to a service course, either two quarters of course Introduction to Psychology or two quarters of a core statistics course: course Introduction to Statistical Methods: Precalculus, course Experimental Methods, course Statistical Methods for Behavioral and Social Sciences, and/or course Advanced Statistical Modeling.
+Students report whether they prefer the PSYCH 1 or the stats path (or neutral) in their first year.

 Introduction to Psychology